Nikola Kalinić (footballer)

-Nikola Kalinić ([nǐkola kǎlinitɕ]; born 5 January 1988) is a Croatian professional footballer who plays as a striker for Croatian club Hajduk Split.
+Nikola Kalinić ([nǐkola kǎlinitɕ]; born 5 January 1988) is a Croatian former professional footballer who played as a striker.
+He was also formerly sports director of Croatian Football League club Hajduk Split.

-Kalinić began his career with Hajduk Split in his native Croatia before moving to English club Blackburn Rovers for £6 million in 2009.
-After scoring rarely in two Premier League seasons, he left for Ukrainian side Dnipro, helping them reach the 2015 UEFA Europa League Final.
-He then played in Serie A for Fiorentina and AC Milan, before signing for Spanish club Atletico Madrid ahead of the 2018–19 season, winning the 2018 UEFA Super Cup.
+Kalinić began his career with Hajduk Split in his native Croatia, before moving to English club Blackburn Rovers for £6 million in 2009.
+After scoring rarely in two Premier League seasons, he left for Ukrainian side Dnipro, helping them reach the 2015 UEFA Europa League final.
+He then played in Serie A for Fiorentina and AC Milan, before signing for Spanish club Atlético Madrid ahead of the 2018–19 season, winning the 2018 UEFA Super Cup.
+After further stints in Italy with Roma and Hellas Verona, Kalinić returned to Hajduk Split in 2022, before ending his playing career in 2024.

-Kalinić made his debut for Croatia in 2008 and represented the nation at three UEFA European Championships.
-He was part of their side that came runners-up at the 2018 FIFA World Cup but was sent home after one game.
+Kalinić made his debut for the Croatia senior team in 2008, and represented the nation at three UEFA European Championships.
+Initially a part of their 2018 FIFA World Cup squad, Kalinić was sent home after the first game by manager Zlatko Dalić.
+Subsequently, he refused the runners-up medal when offered.

 Club career

 Early career

 Born in Split, Kalinić began his playing career at Hajduk Split.
 He made his Prva HNL debut in the 2005–06 season at age 17.
 On 1 August 2006, he was sent on loan to Pula Staro Češko to receive more first-team action.
 In his loan time at Pula, he had a slow but fair start considering his young age.
 Despite not playing all too regularly in a short single season with them, he still managed to adapt and find goalscoring form, scoring 3 goals in 12 league appearances.

 Kalinić's first goals in the Prva HNL came in the 2–0 victory against Kamen Ingrad on 23 September 2006 as he scored a brace to give his side the victory.
 Upon ending his short time at Pula, manager Krunoslav Jurčić was largely impressed with him, stating he could become the next Zlatan Ibrahimović.

 Despite his intentions to stay at Pula, Kalinić returned to Hajduk and was immediately sent out on loan to Šibenik, where he saw occasional first team action and immediately impressed with all-round performances and a goal-scoring ability, scoring three goals in eight appearances.